Matthew Lynn: Author

 Lynn is the author of many books, both fiction and non-fiction.

-The Billion Dollar Battle was an inside look at the pharmaceutical industry, published by William Heinemann in 1991.
+The Billion Dollar Battle (ISBN 074931026X) was an inside look at the pharmaceutical industry, published by William Heinemann in 1991.

 Birds of Prey: Boeing vs Airbus was an inside look at the aerospace industry, published by William Heinemann in the UK and Four Walls, Eight Windows in the US.

-His first novel ‘Insecurity’ was published by Random House in the UK in 1998, and republished by Joffe Books in 2025.
+His first novel ‘Insecurity’ (ISBN 9780749323233) was published by Random House in the UK in 1998, and republished by Joffe Books in 2025.

-The Watchmen was published by Random House in 2000, and republished by Joffe Books in 2025.
+The Watchmen (ISBN 0749323280) was published by Random House in 2000, and republished by Joffe Books]in 2025.

 The Month of the Leopard was published by Simon & Schuster in 2004, under the pen-name James Harland.
 It was republished by Joffe Books under the Matt Lynn name in 2025.

 In 2009, Lynn started writing the ‘Death Force’ series for Headline, tracking the adventures of a group of mercenaries.

 Death Force was published in 2009.
 Fire Force was published in 2010.
 Shadow Force was published in 2011.
 Ice Force was published in 2012.

 'I was anticipating a good time and I wasn't disappointed.
 A cracking action thriller.
 You can taste the dust and smell the blood,’ wrote the Daily Express of the series.
 'Matt Lynn's novel is up there with the finest that Andy McNab or Chris Ryan have ever penned' wrote the News of the World.

 Lynn returned to non-fiction with the publication of ‘Bust: Greece, the Euro, and the Sovereign Debt Crisis’ published by Bloomberg Books in 2010.

 As James Harland, he published The Month of the Leopard in 2001.
 Kirkus Reviews wrote, "Tension, pitifully lacking in the first two thirds of this grand adventure for MBAs, finally arrives, but nonbankers will probably have bailed out by then".
 Publishers Weekly noted, "There are problems: flat characterizations, gratuitous violence, unconvincing motivation for Telmont and a too-hasty denouement.
 But the book is a page-turner for anyone interested in high-stakes financial shenanigans."

 He started writing the Death Force series of action-adventure thrillers in 2009.
 Featuring a group of mercenaries, the series includes Death Force, Fire Force and Shadow Force.
 The News of the World gave the first book a four-starred rating, describing it as "a Boy's-Own adventure guaranteed to get the pulse racing.
 It is up there with the finest that Andy McNab or Chris Ryan have ever penned."